forensics-ai/compfor22/index.md

 ## <span style="color:red"> IMPORTANT INFORMATION: </span>

-### This semesters version of the course has the following prerequisites : 15744 (Computer Networks) OR 11-775 (Large Scale Multimedia Analysis) OR 18-491/18-691 (Digital Signal Processing) OR 18290 (Signals and Systems).
-If you have questions about these prerequisites please email the instructors rsingh@cs.cmu.edu or ian.lane@sv.cmu.edu
+### This semester's version of the course has the following desired (but not enforced) prerequisites : 15744 (Computer Networks) OR 11-775 (Large Scale Multimedia Analysis) OR 18-491/18-691 (Digital Signal Processing) OR 18290 (Signals and Systems).
+If you have questions about these prerequisites or would like to find out how to navigate this course without them, please email the instructors rsingh@cs.cmu.edu or ian.lane@sv.cmu.edu.
+The homeworks and quizzes may not be administered as planned this semester, due to serious setbacks.
+They may be replaced entirely by periodic oral exams or projects.
+If you are planning on taking this course, please be prepared for this change.

 ## Basic course structure